Five ingredients and 20 minutes are all it takes to enjoy this honey garlic chicken with the much-loved sauce that won

 It should take about 3-4 minutes to sear and cook each side, depending on the size of each chicken piece.
 The smaller pieces will end up crispier than the bigger ones.
 Keep an eye on them and remove them from the pan earlier if needed.
 After the first side of the chicken is done, reduce the heat to medium to stop the pan from smoking before flipping the chicken over.
 You will be cooking from medium to medium-low heat from here on out.

 Even though we patted the chicken dry with paper towels earlier, there might still be some angry spitting from the oil.
 So it’s always worth it to invest in a splatter guard.
 And wear an apron!
 Once it’s all cooked, drain the chicken on some paper towels and remove any excess oil from the pan, leaving just a little to saute the aromatics.
-Saute the garlic and ginger until fragrant, add the chicken back in and pour the sauce over the chicken.
+Saute the garlic and ginger until fragrant, add the chicken back to the pan, and pour in the honey and soy sauce mixture.

 TIP: Make sure to keep the heat on medium-low as boiling the sauce too fast will burn and harden it into a sticky mess.
 And even though sticky sauce sounds great, burning it changes the sweetness of the honey to bitterness.
 It’s not too tasty.

 Flip the chicken in the sauce to coat both sides and once the sauce has reduced, we’re done.
 That’s it!
 Go enjoy your glazed chicken and brag about how you’re a cooking expert.
 There’s no need to tell anyone it was only five ingredients! 😉